QZS-1R

 QZS-1R is a Japanese navigation satellite consisting part of the Quasi-Zenith Satellite System (QZSS).
-QZS-1R will replace the QZS-1 (Michibiki-1) satellite launched in September 2010.
-QZS-1 has a design life of ten years.
-As QZS-1 is an experimental satellite, it did not broadcast the MADOCA (Multi-GNSS Advanced Demonstration tool for Orbit and Clock Analysis) signal, which can be used for centimeter-order navigation.
-With the launch of QZS-1R, all satellites of QZSS will be capable of transmitting in the MADOCA signal, reaching operational capacity.
+QZS-1R replaced the QZS-1 (Michibiki-1) satellite launched in September 2010.
+QZS-1 had a design life of ten years.
+As QZS-1 was an experimental satellite, it did not broadcast the MADOCA (Multi-GNSS Advanced Demonstration tool for Orbit and Clock Analysis) signal, which can be used for centimeter-order navigation.
+With the launch of QZS-1R, all satellites of QZSS are capable of transmitting in the MADOCA signal, reaching operational capacity.

 Satellite

 QZS-1R is the fourth operational Quasi-Zenith Satellite to be launched.
 The design of the satellite is based on QZS-2 and 4, with minor differences such as an increase in the number of temperature sensors on board.

 Launch

 QZS-1R was launched on 26 October 2021 by Mitsubishi Heavy Industries.